 Upon completion of each quarter all ninth grade students with a grade of D or F in math, science, social studies or English will be offered an opportunity to attend on-line course recovery classes scheduled during designated time of the day or during the Summer Session.
 Upon completion of each semester all 10th-12th students with a grade of D or F in math, science, social studies or English will be offered an opportunity to attend on-line course recovery classes scheduled during designated time of the day or during the Summer Session.
-Any student attending a remediation session and completing the designed learning plan while earning a passing score between 60 and 75 percent on a final assessment in each core course will be awarded the final assessment score as their recovered quarter/semester grade for the previous quarter/semester.
-Any student scoring 60 or above on the final course assessment will have their quiz grade average utilized in the determination of their final average. (final exam 40% + quiz average 60%) The maximum grade possible in a recovered course will be a 75.
-Student scoring below the base of 60% on the final exam will be required to retake the recovery course for possible credit/recovery.
+Any student attending a remediation elass session and completing the designed learning plan while earning a passing score between 60 and 70-75 percent on a final assessment in each core course will be awarded the final assessment score as their recovered quarter/semester grade for the previous quarter/semester.
 Students must meet all eligibility requirements as defined by the school Principal.
-Students may recover a maximum of two grades from any quarter/semester.
+Students may recover a maximum of two grades from any quarter.
 Senior students may recover third and fourth quarter grades if needed for graduation purposes.